matthiasnwt/feret/README.md

 # *Feret*: A Python Module to calculate the Feret Diameter of Binary Images

-This python module can calculate the maximum Feret diameter (maxferet) and minimum Feret diameter (minferet) of a binary image.
-For a detailed explanation see this [wikipedia page](https://en.wikipedia.org/wiki/Feret_diameter).
+This python module can calculate the maximum Feret diameter (maxferet, maxf), the minimum Feret diameter (minferet, minf), and the Feret diameter 90 ° to the minimum Feret diameter (minferet90, minf90) of a binary image.
+For a detailed explanation see this [Wikipedia page](https://en.wikipedia.org/wiki/Feret_diameter).

 ## Installation
 This project is available via pip